sunnythaper/hassio-foscam/hassio-foscam/README.md

 Features:

 * Ability to add multiple cameras
-* Extremely fast motion detection status updates
+* Extremely fast motion and sound detection status updates
 * Simultaneous camera arm/disarm command execution (seriously looks so cool)
 * Completely configurable via the Hass.io add-on panel within Home Assistant
 * Ability to use "http" or "https" and to set a custom port